Raajzz/back-to-basics/css/john-smilga-css/notes.md

 ## CONTENT-BOX
 - When you want the padding to be added to the width and height of a box.
 - Element gets bigger.

+# VISIBILITY

+## display:none
+- Remove from the flow.
+Hide the element and collapse the space.

+## visibility:hidden and opacity:0
+- Hides the element but we preserve the space it occupied

+# background

+## background-repeat: repeat;
+- Repeat the images, default
+- Free space gets created
+## background-repeat: no-repeat;
+- Don't repeat
+## background-repeat: repeat-x;
+- Repeat on x dir
+## background-repeat: repeat-y;
+- Repeat on y dir
+## background-repeat: space;
+- gives space while repeating, give space instead of cutting off the images | Make it round
+## background-repeat: round;
+- repeat an image if there's space left, otherwise stretch the original image until you have space left to insert another image.

+## background-size:cover;
+- Scales the image as large as possible to fill the container, stretching the image if necessary.
+If the proportions of the image differ from the element, it is cropped either vertically or horizontally so that no empty space remains.

+## background-size:contain;
+- It just places the image inside the div and then it repeats the image if no-repeat is not set.

+## background-position:
+- This is used to postion the image.

+## background-position:center;
+- Centers the image.

+## background-position:persentage-x percentage-y;
+- consider the whole canvas range from 0 to 100 on x and y.
+Now, 50% 50% centers top adn bottom.

+## background-attatchment:fixed;
+- the image will be fixed while everything else moves when scrolled

+## background-attatchment:scroll;
+- the image moves when scrolled

+# LINEAR GRADIENTS

+1. Two main parameters, the first one is direction and from the second you can add as many colors as you want.
+2. First parameter is the direction, it's *to bottom* if nothing is provided.
+Can provide degrees or combine keywords, *to top left, to bottom right*.
+3. Can also provided degrees like *180deg, 270deg, 0deg*.
+4. Use RGBA to include opacity.
+5. To determine when the process of transition to start, provided percentages.